 El oued: the city of a thousand domes, capital of the Souf.
 The architecture here differs from that of other Saharan cities.
 Instead of terraces, domes crown the houses.

 Hoggar National Park – The Royal Mausoleums of Numidia, Mauritania and Pre-Islamic Funerary Monuments (17/01/2012).
-These are funerary goods produced from a brilliant original civilization, dating back to different periods and from different regions, both African and Mediterranean.
+These are funerary goods produced by a brilliant original civilization, dating back to different periods and from different regions, both African and Mediterranean.
 They testify to the diversity of architectural designs and craft techniques developed over several millennia.

 The Tin Hinan Tomb, Hoggar, 80 km west of Tamanrasset and 850 m altitude.
 5th century AD